-- that the financial records of Nine have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of Nine's financial position and performance; - their view that the Company's financial reporting is founded on a sound system of risk management and internal compliance and control which implements the financial policies adopted by the Board; and - the Company's risk management and internal compliance and control system is operating effectively in all material respects.
+- i. that the financial records of Nine have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of Nine's financial position and performance; - ii. their view that the Company's financial reporting is founded on a sound system of risk management and internal compliance and control which implements the financial policies adopted by the Board; and - iii. the Company's risk management and internal compliance and control system is operating effectively.

-These declarations were provided before the half year accounts to 31 December 2015 and the full year accounts to 30 June 2016 were approved by the Board.
+These declarations were provided before the half year accounts to 31 December 2016 and the full year accounts to 30 June 2017 were approved by the Board.